djeada/Parallel-And-Concurrent-Programming/README.md

 #### Examples in C++

 Every C++ application has one default main thread, which is represented by the <code>main()</code> function.
-Since C++11, we may add more threads by creating instances of the <code>std::thread</code> type.
+Since C++11, we may spawn more threads by creating instances of the <code>std::thread</code> type.
 The constructor of that class receives a callback to the function to be called from the new thread as well as a list of arguments for that function.
 When an object is created, the thread begins executing.

 Then we have two alternatives.
 We have the option of joining or detaching the thread.